overachiever-productions/S4/documentation/conventions.md

 # S4 Conventions

 > ### :label: **NOTE:**
-> Aspects of this document are not yet even to 'working-draft' stages and are, instead, merely place-holders instead.
+> *Aspects of this document are not yet even to 'working-draft' stages and are, instead, merely place-holders.*

 ## TABLE OF CONTENTS
 - [Overview and Philosophy](#overview-and-philosophy)